JnMik/rest-api-skeleton-base/README.md

     - /etc/php-fpm.conf
     - /etc/php-fpm.d

-Of course you can always using docker volumes to override any file/directory within the running container.
+Of course you can always use docker volumes to override any file/directory within a running container.
 See [here](https://docs.docker.com/userguide/dockervolumes/) for more details.

 Tests